krei-se/droidfor.ge/README.md

 All scripts are simple morphisms to not overcomplicate things and allow you to change behaiviour with simple task-scripts or files added in.
 To start you set up 1 🥼 vanilla device as a donor for settings you want set across all fleet devices.

-## 🌱 0 -> N Initial - App download and 🥼 Vanilla Device Setup (Admin)
+## 🌱 0 -> N Initial - App download and 🥼 Vanilla Device Settings Grab (Admin)

-Buy a compatible device from Motorola or Sony and do not use other vendors.

 - Run `updateInitialApps.sh` to pull Apps from F-Droid that will be installed on all devices, you can just add packages from fdroid for the usecase that covers all your fleet devices in the domain.
 The script automatically grabs the latest version.
 Add Aurora-Store if you must use any Apps from Playstore.

+- Buy a compatible, unlockable device with Slot A/B Support from Motorola or Sony and do not use other vendors.

+- Install Lineage, you don't need any gapps addons, but if you are lazy you can flash magisk as a zip already and save on one restart after inital Apps install.

-Connect a 🥼 vanilla lineage device.
+- Connect this fresh 🥼 vanilla lineage device.
 Enable ADB.

 - Run `installInitialApps.sh` with the 🥼 vanilla device attached.
 We need termux and magisk at the very minimum to continue with a rooted device.
 You can use this script on fleet devices too, but autoprovisioning will take care of the initial Apps there.